 [Section 81F inserted: No. 59 of 2004 s.
 110.]

+81G.
+Industrial inspectors may assist industrial magistrate’s court

+(1) An industrial inspector may, with the leave of the industrial magistrate’s court, assist the court.

+(2) The industrial magistrate’s court may grant the leave in respect of —

+(a) proceedings that, in the opinion of the court, have significant implications for the administration of this Act, the LSL Act or the MCE Act; or

+(b) proceedings that involve special circumstances that satisfy the court that it would be in the public interest for the industrial inspector to assist the court.

+[Section 81G inserted: No. 30 of 2021 s.
+45.]

+Division 2 — Enforcement generally

+[Heading inserted: No. 30 of 2021 s.
+46.]

 82. Jurisdiction of Full Bench

 (1) The Full Bench has jurisdiction to hear and determine any application made to it under section 84A.

-(2) An application for the enforcement of a provision of this Act or of a direction, order or declaration made or given under section 32, 44(6) or 66 shall not be made otherwise than to the Full Bench.
+(2) An application for the enforcement of a provision of this Act or of a direction, order or declaration made or given under section 32, 44(6) or 66 must not be made otherwise than to the Full Bench.

 (3) Subsection (2) does not apply to the enforcement of —